openlibhums/janeway/docs/source/manager/articlesissues/index.rst

     - Whether this section is put forward for indexing.
 - Auto assign editors
     - Articles submitted to this section will be automatically assigned to any editors and/or section editors selected on the 'Editors' and/or 'Section Editors box above.
+- Default JATS article type
+    - The default JATS article type for this section, this is used by the OAI JATS output API.
+All articles that are submitted to this section will be assigned this article type at the time of submission.
+This can then be overridden and changed by editors for specific articles.
+Changing this setting will _not_ change the article type on any already-submitted articles.

 You can edit sections but you cannot delete a section when it would orphan an article.
 If you wish to remove a section first migrate all of the articles using that section to a different section then the delete button will become available.